filamentphp/filament/packages/tables/docs/05-actions.md

 ## Position of row actions

-By default, the row actions are rendered after all cells.
-To change the default postition, you may use:
+By default, the row actions are rendered in the final cell.
+To change the default position, you may use:

 ```php
 use Filament\Tables\Actions\Position;